Barosaurus: Description

 Sauropod skulls are rarely preserved, and scientists have yet to discover a Barosaurus skull.
 Related diplodocids like Apatosaurus and Diplodocus had long, low skulls with peg-like teeth confined to the front of the jaws.

 Most of the distinguishing skeletal features of Barosaurus were in the vertebrae, although a complete vertebral column has never been found.
 Diplodocus and Apatosaurus both had 15 cervical (neck) and 10 dorsal (trunk) vertebrae, while Barosaurus had only 9 dorsals.
 A dorsal may have been converted into a cervical vertebra, for a total of 16 vertebrae in the neck.
 Barosaurus cervicals were similar to those of Diplodocus, but some were up to 50% longer.
 The neural spines protruding from the top of the vertebrae were neither as tall or as complex in Barosaurus as they were in Diplodocus.
 In contrast to its neck vertebrae, Barosaurus had shorter caudal (tail) vertebrae than Diplodocus, resulting in a shorter tail.
 The chevron bones lining the underside of the tail were forked and had a prominent forward spike, much like the closely related Diplodocus.
 The tail probably ended in a long whiplash, much like Apatosaurus, Diplodocus and other diplodocids, some of which had up to 80 tail vertebrae.

 The limb bones of Barosaurus were virtually indistinguishable from those of Diplodocus.
 Both were quadrupedal, with columnar limbs adapted to support the enormous bulk of the animals.
 Barosaurus had proportionately longer forelimbs than other diplodocids, although they were still shorter than most other groups of sauropods.
 There was a single carpal bone in the wrist, and the metacarpals were more slender than those of Diplodocus.
 Barosaurus feet have never been discovered, but like other sauropods, it would have been digitigrade, with all four feet each bearing five small toes.
 A large claw adorned the inside digit on the manus (forefoot) while smaller claws tipped the inside three digits of the pes (hindfoot).

+In 2008, Lehman and Woodward estimated the minimum and maximum ages of Barosaurus to be at least 21 and at most 39 years, and the average growth rate to be 297–552 kg per year.